 I plan to continue my doctoral training, which will fundamentally contribute to my overall career goal of becoming an independent biomedical investigator.
-Following my Ph.D. training at Mayo Graduate School, I intend to pursue postdoctoral training in the field of disease-focused neurobiology, with a focus on the role of glial cell function in neurological disease.
+Following my Ph.D. training at Mayo Clinic Graduate School of Biomedical Sciences, I intend to pursue postdoctoral training in the field of disease-focused neurobiology, with a focus on the role of glial cell function in neurological disease.
 I am confident that academic and technical training will prepare me sufficiently to reach my goal of becoming an independent investigator at a world-class academic medical institution, where I may carry out my own research while also spending a portion of my time teaching students at the graduate level.

 If you could describe Mayo Clinic in one word, what would it be?

 With what activities are you involved in Rochester?

 I am active in many of the intermural sports teams in Rochester, which offer a great chance to get out of the lab and hangout with other graduate students and others from the community.
 I am also a mentor in a youth development program called Bolder Options, a program focused on developing and maintaining a healthy lifestyle from youth into adulthood.
 This has been a really rewarding experience for me.
 The trail system throughout Rochester and the surrounding cities is also quite impressive, so I like to get on my bike and head out for a good ride as much as possible.